Latest updates (1 June 2023):

 Or do not qualify for any means tested benefit but have a low household income.

 You can get help with the cost of food and utility bills for any form of fuel that is used for the purpose of domestic heating, cooking or lighting, including oil or portable gas cylinders.

 Check whether you quality for support by downloading the Eligibility Criteria below.

 How will I receive the financial help?

-If you qualify, help with meeting the cost of energy and water bills will be paid direct into your bank account by way of a one-off payment of £250 per household.
-Eligible Lewes District residents will also receive a £400 top-up payment from the Cost of Living Emergency Fund subject to available funds.
+If you qualify, help with meeting the cost of energy and water bills will be paid direct into your bank account by way of a one-off payment of £200 per household.

 What information should I have to hand before I apply?